jibrel/Nevernote/docs/README.md

 Phase 5: Tags (1 day)
 - notes can be tagged, can list notes by tag

-Bonus Features:
+## Bonus Features

-- search by content
+- Search by content
-- note shortcuts
+- Note shortcuts
-- reminders
+- Reminders